Yellow fire hydrant green tree

-Written for Lior Willinger
+Written for and commissioned by Lior Willinger

 One of my neighbours told me that there used to be beautiful trees lining the streets of BedStuy when he was growing up, but at some point the city stopped bothering to plant trees or any kind of green spaces beyond the dilapidated Herbert Von King Park, and now the streets are bare.
 I tried planting a myrtle tree on the strip of dirt by the road outside my building but it died within a few days.
 You can walk from home to school to the local stores and cafes while encountering very little of the natural environment at all.
 The schoolgrounds and play areas are concreted over.
 Wind rips down the avenues and blows litter all through the streets and onto people's front doorsteps.